home-assistant/home-assistant.io/source/_integrations/sms.markdown

 To use notifications, please see the [getting started with automation page](/getting-started/automation/).

-If the ingegration is used in HassOS then version [3.6](https://github.com/home-assistant/hassos/releases/tag/3.6) or higher is required.
+If the integration is used in HassOS then version [3.6](https://github.com/home-assistant/hassos/releases/tag/3.6) or higher is required.

 For installations not running on Hass.io or Docker, you must install `gammu-dev` package: